silencer1127/silencer1127.github.io/_pages/software/EZ_Fingerprint/ezf_main.md

 This work was supported in part by the National Institutes of Health under award R01NS089212 and R01EB009048.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-## What's New

-* Remembered the path for choosing a file or directory
-* Added the function to export labels to csv in testing and prediction
-* Provided super high and super low range when displaying TF
-* Show label of resection if exists in all TF plots

 <div class="pagination">
 	<a class="right" href="/software/EZ_Fingerprint/ezf_download"> Download <i class="fa fa-arrow-circle-right"></i></a>